wormholer/KAP-manual/en/molap/streaming_cube.en.md

 ![](images/stream_table.png)

 **STEP1**: In the pop-up dialogue, enter a sample record which you got from the kafka-console-consumer, click the “**»**” button, KAP parses the JSON message and listS all the properties.
-You need give a logic table name for this streaming data source; The name will be used for SQL query later; here enter “STREAMING_SALES_TABLE” as an example in the “**Table Name**” field.
+You need give a logic table name for this streaming data source; The name will be used for SQL query later; here enter “STREAM_SALES_TABLE” as an example in the “**Table Name**” field.

 ![](images/stream_table.1.png)